San Jose Alcohol and Drug Use Statistics

 Employee Protections for Addiction Treatment in California

-Under California Labor Code Section 1025-1028, employers with 25 or more staff members must make reasonable accommodations for employees who voluntarily participate in an alcohol or drug rehab program.8
+Under California Labor Code Section 1025-1028, employers with 25 or more staff members must make reasonable accommodations for employees who voluntarily participate in an alcohol or substance abuse program.8

-Accommodations may include unpaid time off with job protection, vacation time, or permission to use sick leave while in rehab.
-In addition, the California Family Rights Act (CFRA) or the Family and Medical Leave Act (FMLA) may also provide employees the right to time off for rehab.
+Accommodations may include unpaid time off with job protection, vacation time, or permission to use sick leave while getting help.
+In addition, the California Family Rights Act (CFRA) or the Family and Medical Leave Act (FMLA) may also provide employees the right to time off.

 The California Ethical Treatment for Persons With Substance Use Disorder Act

-Under Senate Bill 349, all San Jose and California rehabs must comply with certain treatment requirements.
-This bill states that all persons receiving treatment at California rehab facilities have a right to respect, privacy, and ethical treatment in rehab.
-It also outlines requirements for evidence-based care, provider and staff credentials, individualized treatment plans, dual diagnosis treatment, and more.9
+Under Senate Bill 349, all San Jose and California facilities must comply with certain requirements.
+This bill states that all persons receiving care at California facilities have a right to respect, privacy, and ethical treatment.
+It also outlines requirements for evidence-based care, provider and staff credentials, individualized plans, dual diagnosis treatment, and more.9

 - Santa Clara County Behavioral Health Services Prevention Department.
 (2017).
 Santa Clara County Substance Use Assessment 2017.